The Magnificent Arizona Desert

-It is hard to pin down exactly how many movies, television shows, and commercials were filmed in Sedona, as different sources vary.
+It is hard to pinpoint exactly how many movies, television shows, and commercials were filmed in Sedona, as different sources vary.
 However, it appears that about 100 movies have been shot in the beautiful red rocks of Sedona.

 Some of these movies were filmed entirely in Sedona, some in Sedona and surrounding areas, and some only filmed a few critical scenes in Sedona.
-Around 30 television shows have used Sedona as a backdrop, some for an episode, and some for the entire run of the show.
-Numerous commercials have also filmed in Sedona.
+Around 30 television shows have used Sedona as a backdrop, some for an episode and some for the show’s entire run.
+Numerous commercials have also been filmed in Sedona.
 As the making of western movies declined, so has the number of movies made in Sedona.
 However, some movies are still shot in the area, just not as often as in the past.

-To see more about my creative process as a whimsical expressionist click here.
+To see more about my creative process as a vivid, mystical expressionist, click here.